onc/dotfiles/README.md

 ## Colors

-I'm using [base16-builder](https://github.com/chriskempson/base16-builder) with a modified version of the google-theme.
+I'm using [base16-builder](https://github.com/base16-builder/base16-builder) with a modified version of the google-theme.
-See `base16/schemes/onze-google.yml`.
+See my [base16-onc-scheme](https://github.com/onc/base16-onc-scheme) for the scheme-file.

 ## Zsh